Smendero/Cleaning-UCI-HAR-Dataset/README.md

  as follows for the remaining variables...

- A full list of original variables included in the dataset is availiable in the codebook.Rmd and can be regenerated if the dataset should change.
+ A full list of original variables included in the dataset is availiable in the CodeBook.md and can be regenerated from CodeBook.Rmd if the dataset should change.
 Data was renamed to be more informative.